RAF Rivenhall

-Royal Air Force Rivenhall (RAF Rivenhall) is a former Royal Air Force stationin Essex, England.
-The airfield is approximately 4 mi south-southeast of Braintree, Essex.
+Royal Air Force Rivenhall or more RAF Rivenhall is a former Royal Air Force station located 4 mi south-southeast of Braintree, Essex, England.

 Opened in 1942, it was used by the Royal Air Force and United States Army Air Forces.
 During the war it was used primarily as a combat airfield for fighter and bomber units.
 It was closed in 1946 and kept in reserve until 1956.
 The remains of the airfield are located on private property with the northern half having been turned into a quarry.

 History

 USAAF use

 Rivenhall was known as USAAF Station AAF-168 for security reasons by the USAAF during the war, and was referred to thus to avoid revealing its location.
 Its USAAF Station Code was "RL".

 363d Fighter Group

 On 22 January 1944 a squadron of the 363d Fighter Group arrived from RAF Keevil where it had been awaiting equipment.
 The group had been selected as the third in the European Theatre to be equipped with the new North American P-51B Mustang.
 The group consisted of: